JuergenGutsch/blog/_source/_posts/2022-11-15-terminal-winget-posh.md

   * oh-my-posh
   * Winget

-... and it seems to work great for me
+... and it seems to work great for me.

+Any other tools that I should have a look at?
+Just drop me a comment :-)